infinitylx/infinitylx-s-space/content/pages/my_cv.rst

 Languages
 ---------

-- *English* Advanced level Speak, write.
+- *English* Advanced level.
+Speaking, writing.
-- *Danish* Basic level Just begin to learn.
+- *Polish* Advanced level.
+Fluent.
-- *Polish* Advanced level Free
+- *Ukrainian* Advanced level.
+Native.

 Interests
 ---------

-Traveling Destination anywhere.
+Traveling: Destination anywhere.
 Hacking Life hacking, computer hacking, solving puzzles.
 Also continues self improvements.

 ..
 [1] From Ovid: "Adde parvum parvo magnus acervus erit," which means, "By adding little to little there will be a great heap."
 Which i think is applying to modern programming.
 Where you just bring together different component and get some thing new.